Welcome to the USC Undergraduate Psychology program!

-Some of the departmental opportunities you can read about on this website are the honors program, the Psi Chi Honors Society, and how to get involved in research and internships.
-In addition, many of our majors participate in the university’s overseas studies program, in varsity athletics, and in a wealth of campus organizations.
+Some of the departmental opportunities that you can read about on this website are the PSYC Honors Program, the Psi Chi Honor Society, and our various research and internship opportunities.
+In addition, many of our major participate in the Dornsife Overseas Studies program, varsity athletics, and a wealth of other campus organizations.

 Goal 1: Knowledge Base in Psychology

 Students should demonstrate fundamental knowledge and comprehension of the major concepts, theoretical perspectives, historical trends, and empirical findings to discuss how psychological principles apply to behavioral problems.
 Students completing foundation courses should demonstrate breadth of their knowledge and application of psychological ideas to simple problems.
 Students completing a baccalaureate degree should show depth in their knowledge and application of psychological concepts and frameworks to problems of greater complexity.

 1.1 Describe key concepts, principles, and overarching themes in psychology

 1.2 Develop a working knowledge of psychology’s content domains